weynandk/info_threefold/src/token/_beta/getting_on_stellar.md

 More info can be found [here](tft_stellarx.md).

-## Pay capacity
+## Pay for capacity

-Capacity on the Threefold Network can only be bought using tokens.
+Capacity on the Threefold Grid can only be bought using tokens.
 These tokens are registered on the Stellar network.

 Two tokens can be used :
 - TFT is the usual currency to be used for capacity reservation.